The greenest house is the one already built

 Make sure your plans include some serious air-sealing work.
 Beyond weather stripping the doors and windows, find a qualified person to seal up the rough openings around pipe and cable entrances, block the air that gets under the floor platform, seal off the air pathways that let that expensive warm air escape through interior walls into the attic.
 Read more.

 Lighting.
 A renovation is a great opportunity to reduce electricity use.
-Make use of compact fluorescent lamps as much as possible.
+Make use of compact fluorescent lamps and emerging LED technology as much as possible (costs for both are rapidly declining).
 Avoid recessed ceiling lights (another air sealing problem), use lower wattages in areas with natural light, and paint in light colors to reduce the amount of daytime electrical light you need.

 Windows.
 Virtually any older or historic house can become more energy-efficient without losing its character.
 A great example is older wooden windows.
 The replacement window industry has spent millions of dollars on a campaign to convince us that new windows are a priority.
 In reality, old wooden windows perform very well when properly weatherized — this includes caulking, insulation and weather stripping — and assisted by the addition of a good storm window.
 Weatherizing leaky windows in most cases is much cheaper than installing replacements.